espocrm/documentation/docs/administration/fields.md

 Parameters:

-* Max Item Count – the max number of recods;
+* Max Item Count – the max number of records;
 * Create Button – display *Create* button;
 * Autocomplete on empty input – show suggestions even if no characters are entered in the input.